 - Garden prunings (excluding lawn clippings).

 - Tree stumps

 Greenwaste must be free from rubbish and inorganic contaminants.
 Lawn clippings are not accepted.

-Free recycling services are available at the JFR (Jim) McGeough Resource Recovery Facility for member Council residents for separated:
+Free recycling services for domestic recyclables are available at the JFR (Jim) McGeough Resource Recovery Facility for member Council residents for separated:

 - Cardboard (flattened)

 - Electronic waste (computers, televisions, printers).
 Commercial quantities not accepted.

 - Household batteries (A, AA, AAA, C, D, button batteries, 6V & 9V)